Roasted Asparagus with Balsamic Brown Butter

 Roasted Asparagus with Balsamic Brown Butter is my go-to recipe when this delicious vegetable is in season.
 A simple sauce of brown butter, soy sauce, and balsamic vinegar is drizzled over perfectly roasted asparagus.

 I adore oven-roasted asparagus.
 It’s so easy to prepare and superior in taste to steaming or boiling.
 I typically roast and top with freshly grated Parmesan ala Ina Garten or us this easy sauce to make asparagus with balsamic brown butter.
-I prep the asparagus stalks by bending the ends till the woody base breaks off.
-I suppose peeling would be less wasteful, but I prefer this lazy method.

 - First of all, roasting is so much better than steaming or boiling asparagus.
 No soggy or overcooked vegetables using this method.

 - It’s super easy to roast any vegetable.

 - If you haven’t made brown butter before, it’s easy.
 You just need to be near the stove to watch it turn from yellow melted butter to nutty brown butter.

 - This is a company-worthy side dish that’s easy enough for a weeknight dinner.